rm3l/BuildGuide/README.md

 ### Optional fixes for low-end pc's

 Before I go any further, I'd like to introduce some common fixes for build/core on low end hardware.
-Just downloaded the droidoc.mk and deffinitions.mk from this git rep and replace the ones in your local havoc/build/core with them.
+Just download the droidoc.mk and deffinitions.mk from this git repo and replace the ones in your local havoc/build/core with them.

 Another common error is the jack-server running out of memory, causing constant hangs and even non responsivness.
 An easy fix for this is setting jack-server to allocate a sufficent ammount of RAM.
 ```